saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 USART2 - PA2, PA3
 USART3 - PC10, PC11
 CRC
+This code has to be placed at address 0x0800 0000 (default address).

 ## Create another project for user application
 This user application just toggles LED - LD3 (PD13).
 This code has to be placed at address 0x0800 8000.
 Change this value in linker script.
+Can verify it by erasing the entire Flash and then programming it and using 'Memory browser' window to view the contents of Flash.